songexile/Adroit-Frontend-Manager/Documentation/docs/components/tables.md

 To summarise, the `columns.tsx` file is designed to be extensible, allowing you to easily add new columns or modify the functionality of existing columns in the data table component.

+## data-table.tsx

+The `data-table.tsx` file contains a React component called `DataTable` that renders a table using the `@tanstack/react-table` library.
+This component is designed to be reusable and accepts two props: `columns` and `data`.

+This component is responsible for table rendering the table can be stylised here by adding additional CSS.